Dead endangered whale washes up on Mississippi Gulf Coast

 The rare discovery Saturday marks the first time a fin whale stranding has been reported in Mississippi and just the fourth time since 2002 a fin whale stranding has been reported in the Gulf of Mexico, WLOX-TV reported.

-Scientists from the Institute for Marine Mammal Studies, Mote Marine Laboratory, FWC Marine Mammal Research and Rescue will study the remains, which washed ashore in Pass Christian.
+Scientists from the nonprofit Institute for Marine Mammal Studies and other organizations will study the remains, which washed ashore in Pass Christian.

-Dr. Moby Solangi, director of the Institute for Marine Mammal Studies, told the Gazebo Gazette that the whale is 30 feet (9 meters) long and weighs between 12-15,000 pounds (6,804 kilograms).
-It might have been inadvertently pushed to shore with the help of a ship.
+Dr. Moby Solangi, director of the institute, told the Gazebo Gazette that the whale is 30 feet (9 meters) long and weighs between 12,000 and 15,000 pounds (6,804 kilograms).
+It might have been inadvertently pushed to shore by a ship.

 “The mammal was probably sick and the body got caught in a ship channel,” Solangi said.

-Scientists will determine the final cause of death based on pending lab results.
+Scientists will determine the cause of death based on pending lab results.

 After the fin whale population declined due to hunting, the species was classified as endangered and granted protection under the Marine Mammal Protection Act.